JoeHO888/JoeHo888.github.io/projects/Attempt-to-solve-Geetest-CAPTCHA.md

 1. [https://en.wikipedia.org/wiki/Gaussian_blur](https://en.wikipedia.org/wiki/Gaussian_blur)
 2. [https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_imgproc/py_filtering/py_filtering.html](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_imgproc/py_filtering/py_filtering.html)

-### 4. Locate where the icons are in the main pane.
+### 4. Locate where the icons are in the main pane

 The basic idea is to extract the external boundary of each icon, then we can get some "critical" points of that boundary (i.e. the points can form the boundary via joining them with various straight lines.).
 After that, we can draw the bounding box (a.k.a rectangle) from these points by comparing these points' x and y coordinates, e.g. top left corner of the boundary box is the top left point